Dot-kpp/So_Long/README.md

 # So_Long
-So long project from the 42 cursus

-Mandatory part

-Program name:
- so_long

-Turn in files:
- Makefile, *.h, *.c, maps

-Makefile:
- NAME, all, clean, fclean, re

-Arguments:
- A map in format *.ber

-External functs.

-• open, close, read, write,
-malloc, free, perror,
-strerror, exit

-• All functions of the math
-library (-lm compiler option,
-man man 3 math)

-• All functions of the MiniLibX

-• ft_printf and any equivalent
-YOU coded

-Libft authorized: Yes

-Description:
- You must create a basic 2D game in which a dolphin escapes Earth after eating some fish.
-Instead of a dolphin, fish, and the Earth, you can use any character, any collectible and any place you want.
+The So Long project is a mandatory part of the 42 cursus.
+The project involves creating a basic 2D game in which a character (such as a dolphin) must escape a certain place (such as Earth) by collecting some type of collectible (such as fish).
+To complete the project, you must submit the following files: a Makefile, header files with the extension *.h, source code files with the extension *.c, and any maps that are used in the game.

+The trick is, the game must be created using the MLX library.
+A student created library that emulates, in a way.. some of the libx or X11 functions.